Right Type of Mood

-"Right Type of Mood" is a song by English producer and songwriter Herbie, a.k.a.
-Herbie Crichlow, released in March 1995 by BMG as the lead single from his debut album, Fingers (1995).
+"Right Type of Mood" is a song by English producer and songwriter Herbie, released in March 1995 as the lead single from his debut album, Fingers (1995).
 It was co-written by Herbie with Max Martin, and produced by Denniz PoP and Martin.
 The song received various successes globally on both the commercial pop and R&B charts and was supported by a partially computer generated music video, directed by Matt Broadley.
 The single reached number three in Sweden, number-one on the Canadian and Swedish dance music charts, and number ten in Australia and the Netherlands.
 In addition, it was a top-20 hit in Denmark and Finland.
 The song is a collaboration of synthetic drums and pads layered over striving constant and uplifting stabs and atmospheric arrangements.
 It was also nominated to the Swedish Dance Music Awards in 1996 for Best Swedish Dance Track.

 Critical reception

 James Hamilton from Music Weeks RM Dance Update described "Right Type of Mood" as a "Herbie Chrichlow ragga rapped catchy 'Mister Magoo' shouting jaunty Swedish galloper".
-Mark Frith from Smash Hits gave the single four out of five, writing, "Produced by the same person behind Ace of Base and Dr Alban, this sounds more like 2 Unlimited with a ferocious rapper.
+Mark Frith from Smash Hits gave the single a score of four out of five, writing, "Produced by the same person behind Ace of Base and Dr Alban, this sounds more like 2 Unlimited with a ferocious rapper.
 It's got elements of jungle and ragga but no one is probably going to take him seriously as a rapper 'cos he's based in Sweden.
 Shame, because it's good stuff."